HYAdev/HYAdev/README.md

 ### 🐈 About Me
 **`Producer/Programmer/Visioneer`**

 Hello there.
-I'm currently a student with a profound interest in many different aspects of computer science.
-I am currently a competitor in **CyberPatriot**, which is a hardening and incident response competition run by USA's Air & Space Forces Association (AFA).
-I continuously hone my cybersecurity skills through **CTFs**.
+I'm currently a university student with a profound interest in many different aspects of computer science.
 In my free time, I upload original songs to my YouTube channel, [HYAmusic](https://www.youtube.com/c/HYAmusic), and explore the realm of AI technologies, such as Midjourney, DALLE, GPT, etc.

   <p align="left">
     <a href="https://www.youtube.com/c/HYAmusic?sub_confirmation=1">